zdharma-continuum/zconvey/README.md

 - `zc-ls` – lists all active and named sessions
 - `zc-id` – shows ID and NAME of current session
 - `zc-logo` – the same as `zc-id`, but in a form of an on-screen logo; bound to Ctrl-O Ctrl-I
-- `zc-bg-notify` – in subdirectory `cmds`, link it to `/usr/local/bin`, etc. or load with e.g. Zplugin
+- `zc-bg-notify` – in subdirectory `cmds`, link it to `/usr/local/bin`, etc. or load with e.g. Zinit

 The main command is `zc` (yet it is rather rarely used, I'm always sending to all sessions with `zc-all`).
 It is used to execute commands on other sessions. `zc-ls` is the main tool